hechoendrupal/drupal-console-book/zh_hans/commands/generate-entity-content.md

 ## 可用选项
 选项 | 详细
 -------|-------------
---module | 模块名称
+--module | The Module name.
---entity-class | 内容实体类名
---entity-name | 内容实体名称
---base-path | 内容实体路由的基本路径
---label | 标签
+--entity-class | The content entity class --entity-name | The content entity name
+--base-path | The base-path for the content entity routes --label | The label
---has-bundles | 实体包含 Bundles
+--has-bundles | Entity has bundles
+--is-translatable | Content entity translatable